Frunez/CV/README.md

 # CV
 ## Francesco Nunez Alessi

 Born in Rome, I grew up in the UK before heading to Belgium where I finished school.
 Unsure of what I wanted to do, I decided to return back to the UK to study Graphic Design.
-After graduating, I began my career as a freelancer whilst trying to get a full-time job.
-In the meantime I worked in a factory, where I found myself enjoying the work far more than freelancing as a graphic designer, and so I felt that it was time to move on...
+After graduating, I began my career as a freelancer working for various clients on websites, logos and brochures.

-From this, I did a full-time 3 month intensive web development course at Makers Academy and loved every minute of it.
+After working alot with websites I realised the value of coding and how it could advance my career, which is how I went on to doing full-time 3 month intensive web development course at Makers Academy and loved every minute of it.
 At first I didn't know anything about coding except that it existed.
 The most I ever thought about it, was pondering over whether or not we could actually be in the Matrix.

 Now I've made about 5 different web applications including a comic-strip builder and a social hub for developers on GitHub.
-Just like Neo, I felt like I had woken up saying "I know how to code".

 With my new found love of coding, I am now looking for a job as a junior developer.